logicallysynced/Chromatics/README.md

 **Lighting Effects for Final Fantasy XIV**

 **NEW Chromatics V2 Released.
 Does not require ACT to function.**
+**Please remove the Chromatics plugin from ACT and install Version 2 BETA**

 Chromatics is a lightweight third-party companion app which connects FINAL FANTASY XIV with Razer Chroma, Logitech & Corsair RGB devices.
 Additionally it enables off-screen compatibility with the Logitech ARX mobile app.